dipo0x/ExpressJS-Referral-System/README.md

 #Referral and Blogging Web App
-This only contributor to this is Oladipo Adesiyan
+You can coontribute to this alongside with Oladipo Adesiyan